A note on the Hurwitz problem and cone spherical metrics: Proof of Propostion

 \subsection{Case $\ell=1$: three partitions}

-Actually this case was proved by Boccara \cite{Bo82}.
-In this subsection, we give an alternative proof, which seems more constructive than the original one by Boccara. \begin{prop} Proposition \ref{prop:subgroup} holds true for $\ell = 1$. \end{prop} \begin{proof} We use induction on $d$.
+This particular case was, in fact, proven by Boccara \cite{Bo82}.
+In this subsection, we present an alternative proof, which appears to be more constructive than the original one proposed by Boccara. \begin{prop} Proposition \ref{prop:subgroup} holds true for $\ell = 1$. \end{prop} \begin{proof} We use induction on $d$.